Savings accounts are starting to look more attractive amid the Bank of England (BoE) base rate hikes.

 - You can even use Isas to put money aside for your children in the form of a Junior Isa.

-Along with the range of different types of Isa, a further plus point is the fact that your annual allowance adds up each year.
-If you make the most of your £20,000 allowance each year, you can swiftly build up a significant savings pot, with every penny in interest retained by you.
+If you can make the most of your £20,000 allowance each year, you can build up a significant savings pot, with every penny in interest retained by you.

 The case against Isas